 - Collection, use, or storage of sensitive personal information

 Risk assessments must weigh the proposed benefits to consumers of the data processing activity against the potential risks.
-You can’t frame the benefits in generic terms, such as ‘to improve our service’.
+You cannot frame the benefits in generic terms, such as “to improve our service.”

-In addition to conducting these assessments before new initiatives, you must be able to submit them to the CPPA or the Attorney General upon request.
+In addition to conducting these assessments, you must be able to submit them to the CPPA or the Attorney General upon request.
+A summary report covering 2026 and 2027 activities must be submitted to the CalPrivacy by April 1, 2028, signed under penalty of perjury by a member of your executive management team.

 Insurance company clarifications